HypeCheck

 MODERATE

-Pine bark shows modest BP benefits; endurance claims are speculative.
+Pine bark shows modest BP benefits; NO claims are speculative without dose data.

-No clinical evidence pine bark accelerates muscle recovery.
+No clinical evidence pine bark accelerates muscle repair or reduces fatigue.

 Ingredients